elmadev/elmaonline-web/README.md

 React based frontend for the [elmaonline site](https://elma.online).
 The backend is found in the [elmaonline-site repo](https://github.com/elmadev/elmaonline-site).

+- [test.elma.online](http://test.elma.online) New features will be tested here first, this site uses a secondary copy of the database, so you can mess up as much as you want here, and nothing you do here will be saved on the real site.
+- [elma.online](http://elma.online) This site will be using the live database.

+## Branches

+- **develop**
+  - The primary branch to use while developing.
+Make all changes to this branch, preferably as pull requests.
+Test server uses this branch.
+- **master**
+  - This branch reflects the version currently deployed on [elma.online](http://elma.online), only people actually deploying will be pulling code to this.

 ## Get started

 1. Install if needed nodejs and yarn